Keep your personal information up to date

-To update your personal information, open the Apple Watch app on your iPhone.
-Tap the My Watch tab, then tap Health.
+To update your personal information, open the Watch app on your iPhone.
+Tap the My Watch tab, then tap Health > Health Details.
 Tap Edit, then tap the item that you want to change.

 Make sure that you earn Move and Exercise credit

 Every full minute of movement that equals or exceeds the intensity of a brisk walk counts toward your daily Exercise and Move goals.
+With Apple Watch Series 3 or later, your cardio fitness levels are used to determine what is brisk for you.
 For wheelchair users, this is measured in brisk pushes.
 Any activity below this level counts only toward your daily Move goal.

 To make sure that you earn Exercise credit during walks, allow the arm with your Apple Watch to swing naturally.
 For example, while walking your pet, let the arm with your watch swing freely while the other holds the leash.